Olamide-ds/Disaster-Tweets-Classification-NLP-BiLSTM-GRU/README.md

 - Preprocessing of noisy and unstructured tweet data

-- Deep learning models to handle context and ambiguity
+- Traditional machine learning and Deep learning models to handle context and ambiguity

-- Focus on real-world application in disaster management
+- Classify tweets that are disaster related or not